carlosgithubasu/send-my-location/Project.md

  	 GitHub

 Submitted By:
 	 Carlos Perez Araujo    ID: 1212757778
 	 Eric Arellano

 Project  identification
-Mobile/Web Application that keeps track the location of the students inside campus based on their
+Mobile/Web Application that keeps track the location of the students inside campus based on their ASUâ€™s id number.
-	ASU’s id number.

 Project Description
-This tracking mobile application allows you to track student’s when they're on campus .
+This tracking mobile application allows you to track studentâ€™s when they're on campus .
 The app will allow you to always know where the students are through  location monitoring.

 Team members
 Carlos Perez Araujo (CSE/CENG).
 Eric Arellano (CSE/CENG).

 Requirements gathering
 Diagramming